unisave-cloud/docs/steam-microtransactions.md

 > How your backend communicates with Steam:
 > https://partner.steamgames.com/doc/webapi/ISteamMicroTxn#InitTxn

 Your Unity game needs to communicate with the Steam application.
-This is done using the library [Steamworks.NET](https://steamworks.github.io/).
-Install it by downloading the latest `.unitypackage` from https://github.com/rlabrecque/Steamworks.NET/releases
+This is done using the library [Steamworks.NET](https://steamworks.github.io/):

+1. Install it by downloading the latest `.unitypackage` from https://github.com/rlabrecque/Steamworks.NET/releases
+2. Set it up properly (set up the `steam_appid.txt`, and create the `SteamManager`), see https://steamworks.github.io/installation/

 <a name="environment-variables"></a>